Name declarations and Civil Status Certificates

 If a name declaration is necessary, you need to submit the name declaration before applying for a German passport.
 In this case, please book an appointment only for a name declaration by using our appointment booking system (see below).
 Please do not book an appointment for a passport application yet.

-Generally the German Embassy in London and the German Consulate General in Edinburgh only accept your name declarations, certify your signatures on the form as well as the copies, and forward the documents to the relevant register office in Germany.
+Generally the German Embassy in London and the German Consulate General in Edinburgh only certify your signatures on the form and the relevant copies and explain the legal impacts of the name declaration.
+After the appointment you send the documents to the competent register office which will decide about the name declaration.

 The competent register office is generally the register office (Standesamt) at your last register office in Germany.
 If you have never lived in Germany, the register office in Berlin (Standesamt I) will process your application.